 There are also some significant commonalities between the grouping in Syria and Iraq and previous Canadian foreign fighters, however.
 These include similar demographic characteristics among most individuals, present or past, including age.
-The fighters are usually
+The fighters are usually in their late teens to mid-twenties, with

-Man Haron Monis' hostage-taking in a Sydney café, connecting him to the militant group due to his bay'a to Abu Bakr al-Baghdadi and describing him as a mujahid engaged in jihad in the path of God.
+Abu Bakr al-Baghdadi and describing him as a mujahid engaged in jihad in the path of God.
 Islamic State, Dabiq, issue 6, p.
 4.